OPPORTUNITY FOR DESIGN

 Learnings & Lessons

-The value of probing: During user interviews, I took a proactive role in asking clarifying questions to users.
+During user interviews, I took a proactive role in asking clarifying questions to users.
 If a user struggled to find a resource and rated the task difficulty high, I'd ask questions like "where would you expect to find this resource?"
-Doing so helped our team better understand the user's expectations and identify what about the current design didn't meet them.
+Doing so helped our team better understand the user's expectations and identify where the current design didn't meet expectations.

-Learn to dig not only into your user's needs, but also the needs of your team: I went into this capstone with the mindset that no task was out of my scope.
-The non-design tasks I supported (drafting recruitment email pitches, creating interview and survey questions, and writing research summary reports) helped me to see the bigger picture and understand how we all collectively advocate for the user, even if we bring different strengths and areas of expertise.
+I went into this capstone with the mindset that no task was out of my reach.
+Supporting with non-design tasks (drafting recruitment email pitches, creating interview and survey questions, and writing research summary reports) gave me a new appreciation for the different strengths we bring to the table and how we all collectively advocate for the user.

-Tradeoffs are in everything: In moments of decision paralysis, I focused on articulating tradeoffs of each solution and keeping a strict focus (helping users discover hospital resources) in mind.
+In moments of decision paralysis, I focused on articulating tradeoffs of each solution and keeping our North Star (helping users discover hospital resources) in mind.
 This process made me a lot more confident in my recommendations to the team, and allowed me to gather feedback for more iterations!